 Pension Plan Funding Relief

-On a more-helpful funding-related note, an employer can opt to calculate its plan’s funded status for purposes of Section 436 distribution restrictions based on the plan’s 2019 valuation.
+Furthermore, an employer can opt to calculate its plan’s funded status for purposes of Section 436 distribution restrictions based on the plan’s 2019 valuation.
 IRS Notice 2020-61 also provides more details on this provision of the CARES Act.

 The CARES Act also expands the definition of “cooperative and small employer charity” pension plans to include charitable employers whose primary exempt purpose is providing services with respect to mothers and children.
 This amendment applies to plan years beginning after December 31, 2018.